-This topic describes the Greenplum Database 7 platform and operating system software requirements for deploying the software to on-premise hardware, or to public cloud services such as AWS, GCP, or Azure.
+This topic describes the Greenplum Database 6 platform and operating system software requirements for deploying the software to VMware vSphere, to on-premise hardware, or to public cloud services such as AWS, GCP, or Azure.

 A kernel issue in Red Hat Enterprise Linux 8.5 and 8.6 can cause I/O freezes and synchronization problems with XFS filesystems.
 This issue is fixed in RHEL 8.7.
 See RHEL8: xfs_buf deadlock between inode deletion and block allocation.

 Greenplum Database server supports TLS version 1.2 on RHEL/CentOS systems, and TLS version 1.3 on Ubuntu systems.

 Greenplum Database 6 requires the following software packages on RHEL/CentOS 6/7 systems which are installed automatically as dependencies when you install the Greenplum RPM package):

 VMware Greenplum Database 6 client software requires these operating system packages:

 On Ubuntu systems, Greenplum Database 6 requires the following software packages, which are installed automatically as dependencies when you install Greenplum Database with the Debian package installer:

 Greenplum Database 6 uses Python 2.7.18, which is included with the product installation (and not installed as a package dependency).

 SSL is supported only on the Greenplum Database master host system.
 It cannot be used on the segment host systems.